Baseball Card Holiday Gift Buying Guide

 Baseball Card Hobby Boxes Under $75

 The Topps factory set is a great way to get capture the season.
-It has all 660 cards from 2013 Topps Series 1 and Series 2, including Manny Machado and Jose Fernandez rookie cards.
-The 2013 Topps Baseball Complete Set Hobby Edition also has five orange cards that can't be found anywhere else.
-There is also a retail version that comes with five exclusive bonus Rookie Variations.
+It has all 660 cards from 2014 Topps Series 1 and Series 2, including Jose Abreu and Masahiro Tanaka rookie cards.
+The 2014 Topps Baseball Complete Set Hobby Edition also has five orange cards that can't be found anywhere else.
+There are also retail versions that come with five exclusive bonus Rookie Variations.

 Baseball Card Hobby Boxes Under $150